oriko1010/aoi/README.md

 f128 | 128-bit floating point
 *T | pointer to T
 []T | slice of T with a u64 length

+### Type definitions

+A type alias starts with a `type` keyword, followed by an identifier and a type to alias.
+`type Size u64`

+An external type can be defined by following the identifier with an `extern` keyword instead.
+`type FILE extern`

 ### Variables